 Exclusive and Non-Exclusive Listing Arrangements

 A non-exclusive listing arrangement means that your listing will be posted to the MLS system and other real estate agents have the ability to bring potential buyers to your home.
-The advantage of this type of arrangement is the exposure of your home.
-Your listing will be syndicated to various websites, allowing potential buyers and agents to consider your home.
 Non-exclusive listings are the most common type of agreements in the Canadian real estate market.

 Local market conditions can affect the sale of your home.
-Understanding the current real estate trend can assist you in making decisions while selling your home.
+Understanding current real estate trends can assist you in making decisions while selling your home.
 There are three market states:

-In this type of market buyers will spend more time looking for homes.
-There are more homes on the market, giving the small number of potential buyers more to choose from.
-The prices of homes can be stable or perhaps dropping.
-Seller’s will find that buyers have stronger leverage when negotiating.
+In this market there are more homes listed than there are buyers looking.
+A buyer’s market allows buyers to spend more time looking for homes and more homes to choose from.
+Home prices can be stable or perhaps drop in this market and sellers will find that buyers have stronger leverage when negotiating.

-There is equal competition between buyers and sellers.
-This means that there are reasonable offers given by buyers, and homes sell within a reasonable time.
+There is the same amount of homes for sale as there are buyers looking to purchase.
+There is equal competition between buyers and sellers, leading to reasonable offers from buyers and home sales within reasonable timelines.
 With less tension between buyer and seller the prices of homes remain stable.

 Your Asking Price

 To determine your asking price you must consider comparable sales in your area and the current market conditions.
 Your agent can gather information about sales in your neighbourhood to assist in determining an asking price that accurately reflects the market and comparable listings.

 Depending on the agreed upon strategy with your agent, your listing price may be slightly higher than the value of your home; however, this allows for negotiating space between you and potential buyers.
 If you are in a rush to sell your home, setting the price slightly lower than its worth will attract attention.
 In this case some buyers may be concerned that the price is too good to be true.